-- → CCTA is not considered appropriate if ANY of the following is TRUE5.11: - The patient has undergone advanced imaging of the same body part and for the same indication within 3 months, without being on treatment; OR - ◆ If ANY of the following is TRUE if contrast is used: - History of anaphylactic allergic reaction to iodinated contrast media; OR - Renal insufficiency with no provided detailed guidelines; OR - ◆ The patient uses metformin (if not held); OR - ◆ The patient has uncontrolled rapid atrial fibrillation; OR - ◆ Normal coronary angiogram or CCTA with no stenosis or plaque within the last two years and stable symptoms; OR - Normal stress test within the previous year (given adequate stress) with stable symptoms; OR - ◆ If FFR is performed, it is not considered appropriate if ANY of the following conditions is TRUE: - The original CCTA was of suboptimal quality; OR - The patient is not a candidate for revascularization; OR

-- The patient has a metal intracoronary stent in the vessel to be studied; OR - Coronary anatomy seen on CCTA is non-obstructive; OR - The patient has complex congenital heart disease; OR - There is a contraindication to the use of adenosine.
+- → Computed tomography coronary angiography (CCTA) is not considered appropriate if ANY of the following is TRUE^{5.11}: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms22; OR - If ANY of the following is TRUE if contrast is used: - History of anaphylactic allergic reaction to iodinated contrast media; OR - Renal insufficiency with no provided detailed guidelines; OR - The patient uses metformin (if not held); OR - The patient has uncontrolled rapid atrial fibrillation; OR - Normal coronary angiogram or CCTA with no stenosis or plaque within the last two years and stable symptoms; OR - Normal stress test within the previous year (given adequate stress) with stable symptoms; OR - If FFR is performed, it is not considered appropriate if ANY of the following conditions is TRUE^{3.21.23}: - The original CCTA was of suboptimal quality; OR - The patient is not a candidate for revascularization; OR - The patient has a metal intracoronary stent in the vessel to be studied; OR - Coronary anatomy seen on CCTA is non-obstructive20; OR - The patient has complex congenital heart disease; OR - There is a contraindication to the use of adenosine.

-\NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.
+NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.

-\\NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.